nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 > ⚠ <span style="color:#ffa500">**IMPORTANT:**</span>
 >
 > You can only choose to specify the duration in hours or minutes — not both.
+If you need to specify "2 hours and 45 minutes", for example, try `2.75 hours` instead.

 <br><br><br>